bcwein/Uis-intro-python/README.md

 As of 28.08.2020 the repository contains the following folders:

-* Notebooks - Jupyter notebooks
+* Notebooks - Jupyter notebooks.
+* Python_data_science_handbook - Notes in form of a jupyter notebook on the book [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) by Jake Vanderplas.
+* Python_for_data_analysis - Notes in form of a jupyter notebook on the the book [Python for Data Analysis, 2nd Edition](https://github.com/wesm/pydata-book) by Wes McKinney.
+* Assignments - Solved assignments from the course.
-* Root folder - Anaconda environment, README etc
+* Root folder - Anaconda environment, README etc.

 **Feel free to use this repository as you see fit.**